VLAD-Grasp: Zero-shot Grasp Detection via Vision-Language Models: Experiments

 \subsection{Zero-Shot Grasping}

 Following the experimental setup from prior work~\cite{vuong2024grasp}, we evaluate the performance of our approach zero-shot on unseen object classes from the Cornell (70) and Jacquard (97) datasets.
 We note that the grasp annotations in the Jacquard dataset are not fully exhaustive.
-Therefore, a method that proposes grasps outside the dataset's ground truth coverage will be unfairly penalized in the grasp success metrics (we discuss this in Sec.~\ref{subsec:data_coherence}).
-To account for this, we present results in Tab.~\ref{table:metrics} on a subset of the original unseen set, filtering out data points with fewer than 100 grasp annotations 100.
-For all baselines except LGD, we present results for the model trained on the seen subset and evaluated on the unseen subset of the same dataset.
-For LGD, we use the model pretrained on the GraspAnything++ dataset~\cite{vuong2024language} and evaluate zero-shot on both datasets with and without language-guided queries, following a similar ablation from the original paper (which boasts competitive zero-shot transfer performance).
+Hence, the IoU metric for grasp success will penalize valid proposals outside the ground truth's coverage (we discuss this in detail in Sec.~\ref{subsec:data_coherence}).
+To account for this, we present results on objects for which sufficient ground truth coverage is provided.
+All training-based baselines except LGD were trained on the seen subset and evaluated on the unseen subset of the same dataset.
+For LGD, we use the author-provided weights pretrained on the GraspAnything++ dataset~\cite{vuong2024language} and evaluate zero-shot on both datasets with and without language-guided queries, following a similar ablation from the original paper (which boasts competitive zero-shot transfer performance).
+However, we exclude evaluations on the GraspAnything++ dataset as the publicly available dataset contains inconsistencies between grasp annotations and object masks.